AshkanRafiee/LastFM_Data_Remover/README.md

 # LastFM_Data_Remover
-Remove your lastfm scrobbles and loved tracks!
+TamperMonkey Script to Remove your lastfm scrobbles and loved tracks!